telerik/xaml-docs/knowledge-base/kb-gridview-sort-datatable-column-that-has-square-brackets-in-its-name.md

 ## Solution

-To achieve a sorting functionality in this scenario, you can implement custom sorting logic using the [Sorting]({%slug gridview-sorting-custom%}#custom-sorting-handling-sorting-event) event of the `RadGridView` control.
+To achieve a sorting functionality in this scenario, implement custom sorting logic using the [Sorting]({%slug gridview-sorting-custom%}#custom-sorting-handling-sorting-event) event of the `RadGridView` control.

 1. Subscribe to the Sorting event: